 Till 1985, the Matthews family kept Jonelle’s Christmas presents under the tree and maintained Jonelle’s bedroom just the way it was, hoping that their child would come back.
 Later, however, they started to back away from the search and instead tried to make Jennifer’s life as normal as possible.
 After Jennifer got married, Jim and Gloria decided to retire overseas and went off to San Isidro de El General in Costa Rica.

 After almost seven years of retirement, the couple decided to sell their house and return to the United States to be close to their daughter Jennifer in Washington.
-(As per their social media, they now live in Orting, Washington).
+As per their social media platforms, it appears as if they still reside in Orting, Washington.
 On July 24, 2019, three days before they planned to place their house on the market formally, Jim and Gloria received a phone call from Det.
 Robert Cash with the Greeley Police Department.
-The police informed them that the remains of their missing daughter had been discovered.
+The police officer informed them that the remains of their missing daughter had finally been found.

 Jim later said that the news came as a shock, and they dropped everything immediately to return to Greeley.
 They stayed there for three weeks tying up loose ends.
-Since their return, they have been swept up in media interviews, police questioning, and even organizing a proper burial for their beloved daughter, which they hope will give them and their community some closure.
-Jim and Gloria also attended Steve Pankey’s hearing when he was charged and accused of the murder of Jonelle Matthews.
+They then returned, only to be swept up in media interviews, police questioning, and organizing a proper burial for their beloved daughter, which did give them and their community some closure.
+Jim and Gloria also attended Steve Pankey’s hearing when he was charged, accused, and then convicted of the murder of Jonelle Matthews.